Stock Checker

 The much anticipated Logitech Pro Racing Wheel is Logitech’s first direct drive racing wheel.
 It has been requested for years, and was actually leaked a full year before it was announced.
 But now it is here, it was well worth waiting for.

-The performance on offer from the Logitech G Pro Racing Wheel is 11Nm.
-This is around the sweet spot for a direct drive wheel.
-Any stronger and sim racing starts to become a much more intense experience.
+The Logitech G Pro Racing Wheel offers 11Nm of performance, which is around the sweet spot for a direct drive wheel.
+Any stronger, and sim racing starts to become a much more intense experience.

 Logitech also builds upon their Trueforce technology that they introduced with the Logitech G923.
 This time around, Trueforce incorporates much more than it ever did in the G923, allowing you to feel the vibrations through the car from the engine revving to the tyres scrubbing across the track.